hussiensulyman/HTML_CSS_Template_2/README.md

-# HTML_CSS_Template_2: Responsive Landing Page Development
+# HTML_CSS_Template_1: Responsive Landing Page Development

 ## Project Description:

-The Responsive Landing Page project developed by TechSpark showcases our expertise in HTML and CSS to create a visually stunning and user-friendly web experience.
+The Responsive Landing Page project developed showcases my expertise in HTML and CSS to create a visually stunning and user-friendly web experience.
 Designed with a focus on responsiveness and modern aesthetics, this landing page serves as an effective platform for promoting products, services, or campaigns.

 ## Key Features: